hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_4/Lab_Session_QTA_4.md

 dfm_inaugural_NRC <- dfm_lookup(dfm_inaugural,
                                 dictionary = data_dictionary_NRC)

-#fraction of negative words (NB: these are stored in the 6th column in the dfm)
+#number of negative words (NB: these are stored in the 6th column in the dfm)
 docvars(dfm_inaugural, "neg_NRC_words") <- as.numeric(dfm_inaugural_NRC[,6])

-#fraction of positive words (NB: these are stored in the 7th column in the dfm)
+#number of positive words (NB: these are stored in the 7th column in the dfm)
 docvars(dfm_inaugural, "pos_NRC_words") <- as.numeric(dfm_inaugural_NRC[,7])

 #sentiment score